dantemogrim/hacker-news/README.md

 ## :octocat: Instructions

-_ATTN: A prerequisite - In order to do this you will need to have PHP installed on your computer._
+_ATTN: A prerequisite - In order to do this you will need to have [PHP](https://formulae.brew.sh/formula/php) installed on your computer._

 1. Clone or fork this repository to your computer.
-2. Open up your terminal and `cd` into the project folder.
+2. Open up your terminal and `cd` your way to the projects root folder.
-3. Create a local server by using the following command: `php -S localhost:1337`
+3. Create a local server by typing the following command: `php -S localhost:1337`
-4. Open in your browser, write the name of your localhost in the url followed by `/public/index.php` and access the project from there.
+4. Copy and paste the following into your URL: `http://localhost:1337/public/index.php` <br>and you should be able to access the project from there.

 ## :computer: Testers